ShriNethraa/U.S.-Gasoline-Prices-Time-Series-Analysis/README.md

 **Tools and Skills Used:** R Studio, Time Series Analysis, Forecasting, Statistical Modeling

-## Overview
+## Objective:
-In this project, I analyzed monthly U.S. gasoline prices from 1993 to 2024, applying time series analysis techniques to identify long-term trends, seasonality, and to forecast future prices.
+To analyze the U.S. gasoline prices from 1993 to 2024, identify long-term trends and seasonality, and forecast future prices using time series analysis techniques in R Studio.

-Using R, I cleaned and transformed the data into a structured time series, checked for stationarity, and utilized ARIMA modeling for accurate forecasting.
-I also decomposed the time series to uncover seasonal patterns, enhancing insights into historical fluctuations in gasoline prices.
+## Process:
+**1. Data Cleaning & Transformation:** Cleaned and transformed the dataset into a structured time series format suitable for analysis.
+**2. Stationarity Check:** Performed tests to check for stationarity in the time series data.
+**3. ARIMA Modeling:** Utilized ARIMA (AutoRegressive Integrated Moving Average) modeling for accurate forecasting of gasoline prices.
+**4. Time Series Decomposition:** Decomposed the time series to identify and analyze seasonal patterns and trends.
+**5. Statistical Analysis:** Applied various statistical modeling techniques to understand historical fluctuations in gasoline prices.

+## Result:
+The analysis identified key trends and seasonal patterns in gasoline prices, providing a comprehensive understanding of historical fluctuations.
+The ARIMA model delivered accurate forecasts for future gasoline prices, helping to predict market trends effectively.